-- In BIOS Setup, go to BIOS Features and set Windows 8/10 Features to Windows 8/10 and CSM Support to Disabled.
+- In BIOS Setup, go to BIOS and set Windows 8/10 Features to Windows 8/10 and CSM Support to Disabled.
 Save the changes and exit BIOS Setup. - After the system reboot, enter BIOS Setup again.
 Then enter the Peripherals\Intel(R) Rapid Storage Technology sub-menu. - 3.
 On the Intel(R) Rapid Storage Technology menu, press <Enter> on Create RAID Volume to enter the Create RAID Volume screen.
 Enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press <Enter>.
 Then, select a RAID level.
 RAID levels supported include RAID 0, RAID 1, Recovery, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
-Next, use the down arrow key to move to Select Disks. - (Note 1) An M.2 PCle SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive. - (Note 2) Refer to Chapter 1, "Internal Connectors," "M.2 Socket 3 Connector," for the configuration tables of SATA hard drives and M.2 SSDs.

-- 4. Under Select Disks item, select the hard drives to be included in the RAID array.
+Next, use the down arrow key to move to Select Disks. - 4.
+Under Select Disks item, select the hard drives to be included in the RAID array.
 Press the <Space> key on the hard drives to be selected (selected hard drives are marked with "X").
 Then set the stripe block size.
 The stripe block size can be set from 4 KB to 128 KB.
 Once you have selected the stripe block size, set the volume capacity. - 5.
-After setting the capacity, move to Create Volume and press <Enter> to begin. - 6.
+After setting the capacity, move to Create Volume. - 6.
 After completing, you'll be brought back to the Intel(R) Rapid Storage Technology screen.
 Under RAID Volumes you can see the new RAID volume.
 To see more detailed information, press <Enter> on the volume to check for information on RAID level, stripe block size, array name, and array capacity, etc.

-C-2.
+C-3.
 Configuring Legacy RAID ROM